 Mohammed Al Dulaimy (McClatchy Newspapers) reports 15 corpses discovered in Baghdad.
 Counting corpses that is 88 deaths and that's not all of the deaths today.

-US military announced: "Fourteen Task Force Lightning Soldiers died when the aircraft they were riding went down in northern Iraq Wednesday.
+The US military announced: "Fourteen Task Force Lightning Soldiers died when the aircraft they were riding went down in northern Iraq Wednesday.
 Two UH-60 Blackhawk helicopters were on a night operation when one of the aircraft crashed.
 That helicopter had been carrying four crewmembers and 10 passengers.
 Initial indications are that the aircraft experienced a mechanical malfunction."
 Megan Greenwell (Washington Post) notes at least 63 helicopters have crashed (my term) in the illegal war with at least 36 being "struck by enemy fire".
 CBS and AP note that the deadliest helicopter crash in the illegal war took place on January 26, 2005 "when a CH-53 Sea Stallion transport helicopter went down in a sandstorm in western Iraq, killing 31 U.S. troops."
 Like that helicopter crash, this one too "is under investigation."
 The January 26th helicopter crashed outside Ar Rutbah.

-they announced: "A Multi-National Division-Baghdad Soldier was killed and three others were wounded during combat operations in an area west of the Iraqi capital Aug.
+The US military wasn't done -- they announced: "A Multi-National Division-Baghdad Soldier was killed and three others were wounded during combat operations in an area west of the Iraqi capital Aug.
 22."
 Today's deaths brought the total number of US service members killed in the illegal war to 3722 with 64 of those from the month of August thus far (ICCC).

-Senator Barack Obama (and 2008 Democratic presidential hopeful) delivered a speech to the VFW where he declared, "The graves of our veterans are hallowed ground.
+And finally, in media news, Jeff Zeleny and the New York Times have smeared the peace movement with a big-old-fat lie.
+Yesterday, Senator Barack Obama (and 2008 Democratic presidential hopeful) delivered a speech to the VFW where he declared, "The graves of our veterans are hallowed ground.
 When men and women who die in service to this country are laid to rest, there must be no protests near the funerals.
 Its' wrong and it needs to stop."
 Obama was referring to the 'vangical fringe that is the gay hating Fred Phelps crowd.
 The extreme right wing set.
 As Cedric's "New York Times lies again!" and Wally's "THIS JUST IN!
 NEW YORK TIMES LIES ABOUT PEACE MOVEMENT!" noted yesterday, somehow New York Times' Jeff Zeleny heard that and decided Obama was talking about the peace movement: "He also said it was wrong for anti-war activists to protest at military funerals, declaring: 'It needs to stop'."
 The print version of the story ran in this morning's paper on A11 and does not contain the error/lie; however, the story is still up online at the paper's website and has not been corrected.
 How many times is the Times going to smear the peace movement during this illegal war?